FRIBDAQ/DDASToys/README.md

 Type `make install PREFIX=/where/to/install/ddastoys` to install the DDASToys software and documentation somewhere.
 Note that this install `PREFIX` also defaults to /user/\<yourname\>/ddastoys if not specified.
 The `PREFIX` for the format library and the DDASToys code can in principle be different but they are intended to be installed under the same directory tree.

 ## Build Instructions for DDASToys 4.0-001 and Earlier
 - This tag is most likely only usable with FRIBDAQ 12.0 due to changes to the DDAS format library first implemented in 12.1.
 Setup the FRIBDAQ environment by sourcing the daqsetup.bash script from FRIBDAQ 12.0-005 or later.
-This will define the environment variables `DAQLIB`, `DAQINC`, etc.
-- Ensure Qt 5.11.3 or later is installed (required by the `traceview` GUI).
+- Ensure Qt 5.11.3 or later is installed.
 - Configure the same CERN ROOT environment used to compile the FRIBDAQ version you are compiling the DDASToys code against.
-You can verify the ROOT version by examining the output of `ldd $DAQLIB/libddaschannel.so | grep root` provided that the FRIBDAQ environment is set.
-Source the script /bin/thisroot.sh located under the top-level ROOT installation directory.
-In the FRIB buster container this is most likely /usr/opt/root/root-6.24.06/bin/thisroot.sh; in the FRIB bullseye container it is most likely /usr/opt/root/6.26.04/bin/thisroot.sh.

 Once the environment is correctly configured, navigate into the cloned repository directory and build DDASToys using `make`.
 This will create the following:
 * The `libFitEditorAnalytic.so`, `libFitEditorTemplate.so`, `libDDASFitHitUnpacker.so` and `libDDASRootFit.so` libraries,